 THORNWOOD, N.Y.
 (CNS) — A popular, telegenic Legionaries of Christ priest who has appeared over the years as a church analyst for CNN, CBS, ABC and Fox News has been removed from public ministry after admitting he had a relationship with a woman “a number of years ago” and fathered her child.

-In his own statement, Father Williams said: “A number of years ago I had a relationship with a woman and fathered her child.
+In his own statement, Fr.
+Williams said: “A number of years ago I had a relationship with a woman and fathered her child.
 I am deeply sorry for this grave transgression and have tried to make amends.

 “My superiors and I have decided it would be best for me to take a year without active public ministry to reflect on the wrong I have done and my commitments as a priest,” he continued.
 “I am truly sorry to everyone who is hurt by this revelation, and I ask for your prayers as I seek guidance on how to make up for my errors.”

-He has worked extensively for Sky News in Britain covering church and ethical issues.
+He has worked extensively for Sky News in Britain covering Church and ethical issues.
 For both NBC and Sky News, the priest covered the final illness and death of Pope John Paul II, the 2005 papal conclave and the election of Pope Benedict XVI.

-Father Williams is a former publisher of the Zenit news agency in Rome.
+Fr.
+Williams is a former publisher of the Zenit news agency in Rome.

 Pope Benedict XVI ordered an apostolic visitation of the Legionaries in 2009.